G1OJS/PyFT8/README.md

  - Rx and Tx of standard messages with optional /P and /R, and nonstandard calls plus hashed calls
  - Doesn't try to do everything, so launches quickly (~2 seconds on my old Dell Optiplex 790)
  - Use with or without gui (receive and send messages via command line commands)
- - GUI provides simultaneous views of odd and even cycles
- - GUI shows worked-before info on CQ calls
- - Messages overlaid on waterfall signals that produce them
  - Automatically chooses clearest Tx frequency
  - Modern programming language throughout
  - Finds sound cards by keywords so follows them if windows moves them ...
  - Logs QSOs to ADIF file and all spots to WSJTX-style ALL.txt file
  - Uploads spots to pskreporter
+ - Direct CAT control for some rigs drops connection when not used, allowing sharing of rig's serial port
+ - Or control rigs via Hamlib

+ The Gui shows:
+ - Simultaneous views of odd and even cycles
+ - Messages overlaid on waterfall signals that produce them
+ - Worked-before info and fine grid locators in the message boxes (distance and bearing coming soon)
+ - Band activity on band select buttons
+ - Number of remote stations hearing your Tx, number of remote Txs that you're hearing, plus the same info for the 'best' station in your level 4 square

 To enable uploading of spots to pskreporter, make sure that your .ini file includes
 ```